-Results-Based Financing (RBF) Instruments are an innovative way to fund social programs.
+Results-based financing (RBF) instruments are an innovative way to fund social programmes.
 These instruments have been successfully used, mostly in Europe and the US, for a number of years and are now attracting broader interest globally and, in particular from international development funders to help meet some of the most pressing needs of the developing world and climate targets.
-While this is a positive trend there are a number of stumbling blocks that adopters of this model will need to negotiate in order to successfully implement an RBF program.
+While this is a positive trend there are a number of stumbling blocks that adopters of this model will need to negotiate in order to successfully implement an RBF programme.

 Freshfields has been advising on RBF structures for almost a decade, in particular the subset known as impact bonds.
 The UK government launched the first impact bond in 2011 and the UK remains the most active market.
 The US was a quick adopter of the model and has achieved greater scale with these programs.
 We are now seeing growth in new markets such as Hong Kong and increasingly in the international development space with the establishment of the Education Outcomes Fund (a UNICEF hosted fund) three years ago and the World Bank’s new dedicated outcomes fund which launched last year.

 What is RBF?

 In essence, RBF involves an agreement by one party, the “commissioner” (usually a public body or large donor organisation), to pay for pre-determined “outcomes” pursuant to an 'outcomes contract', rather than delivering a particular service or program.
 Outcomes paid for have traditionally been social measures such as reduction in reoffending rates, improvement in education levels and better health outcomes, and this model is also now being used to tackle environmental issues.